So, you are looking for an awesome backpack and are wondering if the Osprey Sirrus 36 is the bag for you.

 This bag actually has two sections.
 The main compartment and the top lid.

 The main section can be found in the middle of the bag (pictured above).
 This part of the bag is a top loader (something we’ll cover in a minute).
 To get to the main-compartment-top-loader, you have to remove the top lid.
+This is kinda common place in top loading packs.

 It might sound a little confusing but it’s all very simple and well designed.
 The two main compartments enable you to pack and organize your gear in different ways depending on your needs.